Types of Hearing Tests for Children

 Auditory Steady State Response (ASSR) Evaluation – all ages

 PENTA is one of the only pediatric facilities in the metro Atlanta area that routinely provides ASSR evaluations.
 Similarly, to the ABR, this test can estimate hearing thresholds of children with normal neural function.
 The most unique aspect of the ASSR test is that it can test both ears simultaneously and estimate hearing sensitivity at four important frequencies at the same time.
 This provides the opportunity for a shorter test time as the ABR can only test one pitch in one ear at a time.
-The ASSR test can be scheduled for infants who did not pass the newborn hearing screen or for older children who are not developmentally able to participate in behavioral hearing test strategies, but can sit quiet and still for testing.
+The ASSR test can be scheduled for infants who did not pass the newborn hearing screen or for older children who are not developmentally able to participate in behavioral hearing test strategies but can sit quietly and still for testing.

 Tympanometry is the assessment of middle ear function.
 This test can be used to determine if the ear drum (tympanic membrane) is moving normally or abnormally.
 Abnormal readings on this test can indicate the presence of fluid or negative pressure behind the ear drum, a hole (perforation) in the ear drum, or functionality of a pressure equalization tube.
 Tympanometry is completed by placing a small probe tip at the entrance of the patient’s ear and sending a gentle puff of air into the ear to elicit movement of the ear drum.
 The test is quick and painless.